By Emily Anne Espinosa |News & Politics Editor|

 When Davalos was announced as the president-elect, Davalos stated she was in shock.
 “When they said the results, I think I started crying, just because I couldn’t believe it,” said Davalos.

-The election was especially significant for Davalos because both her and Riane Helo both contributed to making the election historical, with the final result being the first female president in the last 15 years.
+The election was especially significant for Davalos because both her and Riane Helo both contributed to making the election more diverse, with the final result being the first female president CSUSB has had in the last few years.

 “Either way, it’s going to be a female: our campus is going to be more inclusive,” added Davalos.

 In addition to contributing to the campus’ climate of inclusivity and diversity, Davalos wants to emphasize the importance of providing services and resources for students to succeed.

 “I have a huge passion for student success […] and I want our students to be able to thrive,” said Davalos.

 Some of Davalos’s goals for next year include making student resources more accessible and present, focusing on the SMSU expansion, increasing transparency between the school and the students, improving campus safety, as well as reaching out to the students and letting their voices be heard.

 Other ideas that Davalos has in mind includes improving food and dining services, extending campus hours, implementing campus life events, as well as collaborating with other departments.